greglook/whidbey/README.md

 version with profiles or project files.

 To summarize:
- 1. Clone this repo and `lein install` it locally.
- 2. Clone [REPLy](https://github.com/trptcolin/reply), ensure it has a `0.3.1-SNAPSHOT` version or higher, and `lein install` it locally.
+ 1. Clone [REPLy](https://github.com/trptcolin/reply), ensure it has a `0.3.1-SNAPSHOT` version or higher, and `lein install` it locally.
- 3. Clone [Leiningen](https://github.com/technomancy/leiningen) and update the `project.clj` dependency on `reply` to the version above.
+ 2. Clone [Leiningen](https://github.com/technomancy/leiningen) and update the `project.clj` dependency on `reply` to the version above.
- 4. Switch your local `lein` command to a symlink to the `bin/lein` script in the Leiningen repo.
+ 3. Switch your local `lein` command to a symlink to the `bin/lein` script in the Leiningen repo.
 You'll need to bootstrap on the first run.
- 5. Add the configuration above to your `user` or `system` profile.
+ 4. Add the configuration above to your `user` or `system` profile.
- 6. Run `lein repl` and enjoy the colored goodness!
+ 5. Run `lein repl` and enjoy the colored goodness!

 ## Motivation